facebookresearch/demucs/docs/api.md

 # Add a loaded track to the model
 # e.g. loaded_track = torch.from_numpy(soundfile.read("file.mp3", always_2d=True)[0].transpose())
+# The track should have already been resampled and have the exact amount of channels since the
+# funcion includes no validation of data
 separator.add_track("Anything you'd like to call it", loaded_track)
 ```